I've more than six years of experience about UX Design: I focus on User Centered Design with Design Thinking process.

-I work together with researcher: I help doing research, interviews; user tests, co-creation sessions (involving customers to the design process).
+I work together with researcher: I help doing research, interviews; user tests, co-design sessions (involving customers to the design process).

-I've used personas, user journeys so far but nowadays I prefer to use job stories.
+I've used personas, user journeys so far but nowadays I prefer to use job stories, jobs to be done.

 I design information architecture (IA) (using card sorting), use sketches, wireframes, interactive prototypes to create ideas and checking the designs with user testing, A/B testing and checking the IA with reverse card sorting during the core UX process.

-I'm about to design amazing, usable, innovative user interfaces for different platforms like websites, mobile and tablet applications.
+I'm about to design amazing, usable, innovative user interfaces for different platforms like web, mobile and tablet applications.

 I'm solving complex problems using Agile and Lean UX methods to achieve business objectives with the best possible user experience.